antarasengupta26624/qbs177finalproject/README.md

 #### 1. {regression model}

 ##### Summary of Methodology
-To analyze the relationship between depression scores and various demographic and socioeconomic factors, we first prepared the dataset by renaming and formatting variables for clarity.
-Categorical variables such as race, marital status, and gender were converted into factor variables.
-We then applied a series of simple linear regression models, each evaluating a single predictor's impact on depression scores.
-The regression outputs provided coefficient estimates, standard errors, t-values, and p-values to assess statistical significance.
-Key model fit metrics, including the residual standard error, multiple $R^2$, and F-statistics, were used to determine the explanatory power of each variable.
-This approach allowed us to identify significant predictors, such as gender, age, income-to-poverty ratio, and marital status, while also highlighting non-significant factors.
+To analyze the relationship between various demographic and socioeconomic factors with depression scores, we used a simple linear regression as our model.
+We first prepared the dataset by renaming the variables name for clarification and convert the categorical variables into factors.
+Then we run the linear regression models in a loop, evaluating each variable as a predictor to see their impact on the depression score.

 ##### Results